-Three choreographers had fallen through, a bid for a new project was due, a deadline was pushed up, and we just realized that a big piece of our current project had no budget left.
+Three choreographers had fallen through, a bid for a new project was due, a deadline was pushed up, and we just realized that because of a clerical error, a big piece of our current film had no budget left.

 That was last week.

 This week, things are a little better, but there’s still plenty left undone and plenty more problems to solve.

 Just when you think you’re almost finished with a project, or just when you think you have that final little piece in place, inveitably something falls through.
 I don't know about you, but stuff like that happens to me, I tense up.
 Sometimes I simply stop breathing.
 The opposite of what a personal trainer would tell you when you're pushing hard against a goal.